Healthcare Training Institute

 Section

-these feelings.
-This track will look at what I feel is the biggest trigger for
+This section will look at what I feel is the biggest trigger for

 STSD and possible burn-out.
 This trigger is the perceived inadequacies that result

-from a battered woman's cycle of leaving and returning, only to leave and return
+from a client's cycle of leaving and returning, only to leave and return

 again and again.